DefectDojo/django-DefectDojo/docs/content/en/integrations/social-authentication.md

 ---
-title: "Authentication via OAuth2 Providers"
+title: "Authentication via OAuth2"
 date: 2021-02-02T20:46:28+01:00
 draft: false
+weight: 3
 ---

 ## Auth0

-In the same way as with other Identiy-Providers, it's now possible to leverage Auth0 to authenticate users on DefectDojo.
+In the same way as with other identity providers, it's now possible to leverage Auth0 to authenticate users on DefectDojo.

 1. Inside your Auth0 dashboard create a new application (Applications /